the birth & the band

 early 1980 - met Jan Gregor.

-Jan was the singer/songwriter/guitar player for Sweet Madness.
+Jan was the singer/songwriter/guitar player for

 Started listening to The Cure, B52's, XTC, The Residents, Jon Hassell, Yellow Magic Orchestra.